gauravk268/Node-Store-App/README.md

 ## Functionalities:

 - Add new product to the store
-- Have default values for image and  description
+- Have default values for image and description if leaved blank
 - Fetch all products from the store

 ## Installation and Setup Instructions